 The More You Know, The Better You Grow

 Cloning is one of the many ways to create a stronger growing environment for your plants.
-It has the ability to save you money in the long run of your grow and is less risky than growing from seed.
+It can save you money in the long run of your grow and is less risky than growing from seed.
 Growing is an art form and every grower does it differently.
 You will find that different methods will work better for different strains and plants.
 We encourage you to play around with the different available options and offer your feedback below!